About Us

 When I’m not catching babies, I love traveling, cooking good food, tending to my plants, and being outside.

-Bronwyn Wearring, Registered Midwife
+Lia Fisher, Registered Midwife

 Kwe (hello), my name is Joanne Payne.

+I’m a Mi’kmaw mother of three from Brampton, Ontario, with deep roots in Ktaqamkuk (Newfoundland).
 From an early age I was fascinated by pregnancy and newborns.
 I’m the oldest daughter and granddaughter and spent a lot of time with babies growing up.

 After experiencing the birth of my own three children, I knew that midwifery was the right path for me.
 I am passionate about midwifery care throughout all stages of pregnancy and early parenthood.
+I’m committed to birth equity and justice and view access to midwifery care as a human right.

 2nd Birth Attendants